wilsonwangdev/frontend-tools-explorer/CI.md

 ### Node.js Version

-The project requires Node.js version 20.3.0 or higher, which is specified in:
+The project supports both Node.js v20 LTS and v22 LTS versions, which is specified in:

-- `package.json` via the `engines` field
+- `package.json` via the `engines` field (set to `>=20.0.0`)
-- `.nvmrc` file for local development with nvm
+- `.nvmrc` file for local development with nvm (set to `20.19.3` by default)

+Both Node.js v20 LTS (Iron) and v22 LTS (Jod) are fully supported.
+For more information on Node.js version requirements and benefits of using LTS versions, see [NODE-VERSION.md](./NODE-VERSION.md).

 ## Troubleshooting CI Issues